What is Understocking in Business? Understocking's Risks, Advantages, and Strategies

 Total Cost of Understocking

-Calculation: To determine the total cost of understocking, you need to sum up the costs associated with COGS, carrying costs, and stockout costs.
+Calculation: To find out the total cost of understocking, first add up the COGS costs.
+Then, include the carrying costs and stockout costs in your total.
 This provides a comprehensive view of the financial impact of not having enough inventory to meet customer demand.

 Formula: Total Cost of Understocking = COGS impact + Carrying Costs impact + Stockout Costs impact.